Machold Rare Violins: Personal bankruptcy

 Dietmar Machold purchased Eichbüchl Castle in 1997; he paid 1 million deutchemarks for the 700 year old castle, which is located outside Vienna.
 The castle was sold for €3.5 million, and the collection of period furniture, rugs and library for €120,000.
+The house he inherited from his parents in Bremen was sold for €350,000.

-On October 22, 2010, Dietmar Machold initiated a restructuring proceeding with self-administration with regard to his private assets.
-On December 1, 2010, the court revoked his right to self-administer his assets.
-On December 29, 2010, the court appointed a committee of creditors and the proceedings were altered to include insolvency proceedings.
-The business was ordered to be closed down on February 4, 2011.
+On 22 October 2010 Dietmar Machold initiated a restructuring proceeding with self-administration with regard to his private assets.
+On 1 December 2010 the court revoked his right to self-administer his assets.
+On 29 December 2010 the court appointed a committee of creditors and the proceedings were altered to include insolvency proceedings.
+The business was ordered to be closed down on 4 February 2011.

 Company insolvency

-On October 29, 2010, Dietmar Machold initiated a restructuring proceeding with self-administration with regard to his company assets.
-For this, the court revoked his right to self-administer his assets on November 23, 2010.
-The company was ordered to be closed down on December 21, 2010 and the proceedings were altered to include insolvency proceedings.
+On 29 October 2010 Dietmar Machold initiated a restructuring proceeding with self-administration with regard to his company assets.
+For this, the court revoked his right to self-administer his assets on 23 November 2010.
+The company was ordered to be closed down on 21 December 2010 and the proceedings were altered to include insolvency proceedings.